atticusmatticus/base_converter/README.md

 # Base Converter Tool

-A simple command-line tool written in Python to convert a single input or a list of input values into hexadecimal, decimal, and binary base values.
+A simple command-line tool written in Python and C++ to convert a single input or a list of input values into hexadecimal, decimal, and binary base values.

 Can be used with single input value:
 ```bash